-The "angelic music" of the New World was, by vocation, ideology and religion, Castilian music under new skies.
-Out of necessity and opportunity, however, it was a completely new music, which if it could not leave irrefutable traces of its becoming, appears instead suddenly "mature", like Minerva from the head of Zeus, in the rhythms and instruments of the modern Latin American tradition.
+The "angelic music" of the New World was, by vocation, ideologic and religious, it was Castilian music under new skies.
+Out of necessity and opportunity, however, it gave birth to a completely new music that, if it could not leave irrefutable traces of its becoming, appears instead suddenly "mature", like Minerva from the head of Zeus, in the rhythms and instruments of the modern Latin American tradition.